South Africa Flag 21 Analytics

 In all instances, the below information must be transmitted before or alongside each crypto transaction.
 The information may be submitted to the intermediary or counterparty CASP in batches, but post-transaction transmission is not permitted.

-For local transactions (transactions within the borders of South Africa, barring Lesotho) the ordering CASP must transmit the below information to the beneficiary CASP:
+For all transactions over R 5000, the originator CASP must transmit the below information to the beneficiary CASP:

 • originator’s name*,

-• originator's ID number (if a South African citizen or resident) or passport number (if a non-citizen or non-resident),
+• orginator’s ID number if a South African citizen or resident, or passport number and date of birth if a non-citizen or non-resident*,

 • beneficiary’s name,

-For a single transaction of under R 5000, the below data set is to be provided by the ordering CASP.
-However, the data does not need to be verified by the CASP, unless there is a suspicion of money laundering etc, or if the transaction involves a high-risk or FATF monitored jurisdiction.
+For a single transaction of under R 5000, less data is required to be exchanged.
+Moreover, this data does not need to be verified unless there is a suspicion of money laundering and the like, or if the transaction involves a high-risk or FATF-monitored jurisdiction.

 • originator’s name,